 Don't Buy a Pet Turtle or Tortoise If You're Not Ready

 It's a little embarrassing to write this article, not only because everyone who knows me knows I am a turtle and tortoise nerd, but also because I have literally loved turtles and tortoises to death.

-You see, even though I'd read several books on these extraordinary reptiles, I still couldn't care for them like they needed.
+You see, even though I had read several books on these extraordinary reptiles, I still couldn't care for them as needed.
 Because of this, several have died under my (lack of) care.

 Some people I've met can keep these pets alive, but few can keep a turtle or tortoise and have them thrive.
 If you're thinking about getting one, for the sake of these beautiful creatures, please read this list first and sleep on your decision.
-If you truly think you have the requirements to purchase a pet turtle or tortoise then by all means move forward, but only then!
+If you truly think you have the requirements to purchase a pet turtle or tortoise, then, by all means, go ahead—but only then!

 How Long Do You Think Turtles and Tortoises Can Live?

 Four Things You Didn't Know About Turtles and Tortoises

 Many people purchase baby turtles or tortoises because of how cute they are, not knowing that these animals have more to them that meets the eye.
 Here are four things most people don't know about turtles and tortoises:

 - They can carry salmonella.
 In fact, selling small turtles (shells less than four inches long) was banned in 1975 to prevent the spread of Salmonella.
 According to the CDC, this ban "likely remains the most effective public health action to prevent turtle-associated salmonellosis."